Rescue 995

 Rescue 995 is a 20-episode drama serial which debuted on Singapore's free-to-air Chinese language channel, MediaCorp TV Channel 8 in February 2012.
 It stars Jeanette Aw, Tay Ping Hui, Pierre Png, Yvonne Lim & Ng Hui as the casts of this series.
 It revolves around the medical industry and the life of paramedics.

 This drama is sponsored by the Singapore Civil Defence Force, which has the real fire and ambulance vehicles and procedures.

 There are no nominations for this drama for Star Awards 2013.

 The theme song for Rescue 995 was sung and performed by Lorraine Tan in 2010 which the album is also known as 我的世界 (My World).

-Synopsis

-Some people say that the ambulance paramedic's job is the toughest in having to deal with accident victims or critically ill patients.
-Paramedics do not draw attention to themselves but carry out their work in quiet efficiency, always at the frontline of life-saving work to re-ignite the light of life for those on the brink of death.
-The serial explores the lives of several paramedics on the home front and in the work place as they go about their jobs.

-In the course of saving a pregnant woman and a young man suffering from head injuries, Shi Haoran (Jeanette Aw) and Xu Wenqian (Yvonne Lim) realised that it is their first day of work with the ambulance team.
-Haoran's father Shi Xinguo (Zhu Houren) is a cardiac specialist who wants his daughter to study medicine.
-Their relationship is strained when she chooses to be a paramedic instead.
-Caught in the crossfire is Zhong Lingfeng (Hong Huifang), Haoran's mother and a TCM practitioner.
-Haoran does not desire acknowledgements or accolades from her achievements but rejoices over the lives she saves.
-Armed with a wealth of knowledge in both Western and traditional Chinese medicine, she inevitably oversteps the boundary of a paramedic...